Alain Boublil

-Alain Boublil (born 5 March 1941) is a French musical theatre lyricist and librettist, best known for his collaborations with the composer Claude-Michel Schönberg for musicals on Broadway and London's West End.
+Alain Boublil (born 5 March 1941) is a French national musical theatre lyricist and librettist, best known for his collaborations with the composer Claude-Michel Schönberg for musicals on Broadway and London's West End.
 These include La Révolution Française (1973), Les Misérables (1980), Miss Saigon (1989), Martin Guerre (1996), The Pirate Queen (2006), and Marguerite (2008).

 Life and career

 Boublil was born in Tunisia, to a Sephardic Jewish family.
 Boublil's first musical, La Révolution Française, was the first-ever staged French rock opera.
 It was conceived by Boublil in 1973 after he watched the premiere of Jesus Christ Superstar in New York.
 The composer was Claude-Michel Schönberg, with whom Boublil has since collaborated on a number of successful projects, including Les Misérables and Miss Saigon.
 Les Misérables first opened in Paris in 1980.

 On 8 October 1985, an English-language production of Les Misérables produced by Cameron Mackintosh and directed by Trevor Nunn and John Caird premiered in London at The Royal Shakespeare Company's Barbican Theatre.
 The show transferred to the West End's Palace Theatre on 4 December 1985.
 It is the longest-running musical in West End history.